Sette/translate-in-ubuntu/README.md

 sudo apt-get install libnotify-bin wget xsel zenity

-chmod +x ~/notitrans
+chmod +x notitrans

-sudo mv ~/notitrans /usr/local/bin/
+sudo mv notitrans /usr/local/bin/

 To be able to use the script, you can assign it a custom keyboard shortcut.
 Doing this depends on your desktop environment.